-In the final stage the weights are calibrated to the projected population distributions, using a threestep raking ratio method.
+In the final stage the weights are calibrated to the projected population distributions, using a three-step raking ratio method.
 The second step the rural-urban by age group distributions and the final step the sex by age group distributions.
 The calibration is iterated until any relative changes in the weights are within a pre-specified range.
 The final weights are then inflated by an overall inflation factor, i.e., the projected population divided by the sample size.

-The data are collected each month by approximately 170 interviewers using Computer Assisted Personnel Interviewing method.
+The data are collected each month by approximately 170 interviewers using Computer Assisted Personal Interviewing (CAPI).

-Since the year 2004, the first week of each month starting with Monday and ending with Sunday has been used as the reference period and the field application is completed within 15 days.
+Since the year 2004, the first week of each month starting with Monday and ending with Sunday has been used as the reference period and the field application is completed within approximately 15 days.

-The average response rate for the year 2004 was 85.2%.
+Overall response rate in 2005 was 85.1%...